Rushikesh31apk/SAFETY-ZONE-VEHICLE-PARKING/README.md

 - **HTML** – for building user-friendly and interactive interfaces.
 - **CSS** – for styling and responsive layout with basic input validation.
+- **JavaScript** -for validation check and routing and event handling.
 - **PHP** – for server-side scripting and handling business logic.
 - **XAMPP (Apache + MySQL)** – for local server and database management.
 - **jQuery** - for styling and minimizing code.